Why do a sperm analysis?

-The problem is that the sperm in infertile men with a low sperm count are often not functionally competent, meaning they fertilize the egg.
+The problem is that the sperm in infertile men with a low sperm count are often not functionally competent, meaning they do not fertilize the egg.
 The fact that only 20% of the sperm are motile means that 80% are immotile — and if so many sperm cannot even swim, there is worry about the functional ability of the remaining sperm.
 After all, if 80% of the television sets produced in a factory are defective, no one is going to buy one of the remaining 20%, even if they seem to look normal.

 What is normal sperm morphology?

 Many labs use Kruger "strict " criteria (developed in South Africa) for judging sperm normality.
 Only sperm which are "perfect" are considered to be normal.
 A normal sample should have at least 15% normal forms (which means even up to 85% abnormal forms is considered to be acceptable!)

 Under the microscope, this is seen as the sperm sticking together to one another in bunches.
 This impairs sperm motility and prevents them from swimming up through the cervix towards the egg.

 What does the presence of pus cells in the semen signify?

 While a few white blood cells in the semen is normal, many pus cells suggest the presence of seminal infection.
 Unfortunately, many labs cannot differentiate between sperm precursor cells (which are normally found in the semen) and pus cells.
-This often means that men are overtreated with antibiotics for a "sperm infection" which may not really exist!
+This often means that men are overtreated with antibiotics for a "sperm infection" which may not even really exist!

 What does a normal semen analysis report mean?